-- Coordinate with statewide, regional, and local planning agencies on future capital projects (such as: Freeman Gulch 2 & 3, North Conway Truck Climbing Lane, Wildlife Crossing on US 395), as needed (LTC staff). - Develop programming needs and/or projects for future RTIP cycles, as needed (Town and County staff, LTC staff). - Monitor / amend the 2024 RTIP as necessary (LTC staff). - Develop and fly a request for proposals (RFP) to secure consultants for planning studies for projects (LTC staff).
+- Coordinate with statewide, regional, and local planning agencies on future capital projects (such as: Freeman Gulch 2 & 3, North Conway Truck Climbing Lane, Wildlife Crossing on US 395), as needed. - Develop programming needs and/or projects for future RTIP cycles, as needed. - Monitor / amend the 2024 RTIP as necessary. - Develop and fly a request for proposals (RFP) to secure consultants for planning studies for projects.